 The normal time for earning a Knox degree is four years.
 Students may graduate in fewer than four years if they have completed all requirements, including residency, by the end of their last term and if they notify the Registrar of their desire to graduate early.

 Certifying that Degree Requirements are Completed

-Each student is responsible for completion of all requirements for the degree and should check progress regularly with his or her advisor.
-The Educational Development Record (EDR), available continuously at the Registrar's website, should be reviewed.
+Each student is responsible for completion of all requirements for the degree and should check progress regularly with his or her advisor and by reviewing the Degree Audit, which is available continuously at the Registrar's web site.